 • 5 ton, which cools more than 2,000 square feet

-Other considerations that can affect air conditioner size are:
+Other things that can influence air conditioner size are:

-• The weather in Greensburg.
+• The temperatures in Greensburg.

 • Ductwork quality and age.

-• If your house has more sun or shade.
+• If your residence receives more sun or shade.

-• Insulation quality and depth.
+• Insulation quality and thickness.

-• How many people are in your family.
+• How many people are in your household.

 SEER Ratings

-When you’re getting a new air conditioner, it’s essential to be aware:
+When you’re installing a new air conditioner, it’s crucial to know:

-• Older air conditioners are classified around 8-9 SEER.
+• Older air conditioners are ranked around 8-9 SEER.

 • Modern air conditioners start at 13 SEER.
-Ones installed in the southwest and southeast must be at least 14 SEER due to U.S. Department of Energy mandates.
+Ones installed in the southwest and southeast must be at least 14 SEER due to U.S. Department of Energy regulations.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.

 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.